-ITU-T Y.1564 defines the out-of-service test methodology to be used and parameters to be measured to test service SLA conformance during service turn up.
+ITU-T Y.1564 defines the out-of-service test methodology to be used and performance metrics to be measured to validate service SLA conformance during a service turn up.
 It primarily defines two test phases.
 The first test phase defines the service configuration test, which consists of validating whether the service is configured correctly.
-As part of this test the throughput, frame delay, frame delay variation (FDV), and frame loss ratio (FLR) is measured for each service.
-This test is typically run for a short duration.
+As part of this test, the throughput, frame delay, frame delay variation (FDV), and frame loss ratio (FLR) is measured for each service.
+This test is typically run for a short duration so the service configuration can be modified to obtain the needed results by iteratively tuning the configuration and measuring the performance.
 The second test phase consists of validating the quality of services delivered to the end customer and is referred to as the service performance test.
 These tests are typically run for a longer duration.
-All traffic is generated up to the configured rate for all the services simultaneously and the service performance parameters are measured for each service.
+All traffic is generated up to the configured rate for all the services or forwarding classes of a specified service simultaneously and the service performance parameters are measured for each service.